Secure CheckoutPersonal information is secured with SSL technology.

 Sanjay Mavinkere Rangappa is a Life Member of the Indian Society for Technical Education (ISTE) and Associate Member of the Institute of Engineers (India).
 He has published more than 75 articles in international peer reviewed journals, authored over 20 book chapters and one entire book, as well as editing 14 books.
 His current research areas include natural fiber composites, polymer composites and advanced material technology.
 He is a recipient of DAAD Academic exchange-PPP Programme (Project- related Personnel Exchange) between Thailand and Germany to Institute of Composite Materials, University of Kaiserslautern, Germany.
 He has received a Top Peer Reviewer 2019 award, Global Peer Review Awards, powered by Publons, Web of Science Group.

-German Graduate School of Engineering, King Mongkut’s University of Technology North Bangkok, Bangkok, Thailand
+Senior Research Scientist, King Mongkut’s University of Technology North Bangkok (KMUTNB), Bangkok, Thailand

 Dr Shafaqat Ali is an Associate Professor at GC University in Pakistan.
 He received his PhD in Crop Science from Zhejiang University, China, in 2010.
 He was previously the Agricultural Officer for the Government of Pakistan and has been a visiting scientist to the Institute of Soil Science in the Chinese Academy of Sciences since May 2017.
 He has almost 250 publications and over 6,000 citations.